 Film post-production is one of the most important steps of making a video, and a great production company can turn your raw footage and ideas into a compelling, engaging product!
 What exactly goes into post-production work for a video?

 1. Video Editing

 After filming is over, the editing process begins.
-We take a close look at the hours of raw footage available and choose the best takes for usage in the final video.
-Once we’ve picked these, we then cut the film together in accordance with the script and storyboard to allow your core message to come through.
+Video editors take a close look at the hours of raw footage available and choose the best takes for the final sequence.
+A professional production company will most likely use industry-standard editing tools like Adobe Premiere, Avid Media Composer, Final Cut Pro, or Davinci Resolve.
+Once we’ve picked the best takes, we then cut the film together in accordance with the script and storyboard in a way that pulls focus to your core messages.
 During editing, some companies may request additions or revisions – make sure you reach an agreement with your production company beforehand to avoid unnecessary delays.

 Special effects can liven up just about any video and can be an important part of your video’s post-production process.
-Adding in graphics or animation takes place concurrently with the editing process and the production company takes care to blend these special effects in with the script and storyboard of the video project.
+Adding motion-graphics or animation is a part of the editing process and the production company takes care to blend these special effects seamlessly with the rest of the video.

-A voiceover isn’t strictly necessary for all productions, but it can help you clarify your core message and add detail to your video.
-You’ll want to choose a good voiceover artist for your video who has a voice that will appeal to your target audience.
-When recording the voiceover, the production company will often record several takes – this allows for flexibility in matching the voiceover to the video edit and helps make the production as a whole feel more cohesive.
+A voiceover isn’t necessary for all productions, but it can help you clarify your core message and drive home important points.
+Your production team will work with you to choose a voiceover artist that will best deliver your messages to your target audience.
+When recording the voiceover, the production company will often record several takes – this allows for flexibility in matching the voiceover to the video edit and helps make the production feel like a cohesive whole.

 Elevate your video production

 Creating a compelling corporate video that engages your audiences can be a difficult task for any business.
 Our experienced team can take your vision and ideas to life with our studio productions and post-production services.
 No matter where you are at in your video or audio production, our team can step in to finish the project.